-- The training cost (qualitative metrics). - The inference cost (can be measured in floating point operations FLOPs).
+The complexity depends on the training cost (qualitative metrics) and the inference cost (measured in floating point operations - FLOPs).

-We compare the test performance of our method using the examples from two comparison papers6,7 and the best-reported test relative L^2 loss.
+We compare the test performance of our method with different choices of the kernel S using the examples from two comparison papers6, 7.

-6Maarten V. de Hoop et al. The Cost-Accuracy Trade-Off In Operator Learning With Neural Networks.
-2022.
+6Maarten V. de Hoop et al. The Cost-Accuracy Trade-Off In Operator Learning With Neural Networks, 2022.